facebook/infer/website/docs/checker-cost.md

 - 2) a loop bound analysis determines upper bounds for the number of iterations of loops and generates constraints for nodes in the control-flow graph
 - 3) a constraint solving step resolves the constraints generated in the second step and computes an upper bound on the execution cost.

-Most ideas behind this analysis is based on Stefan Bydge's PhD thesis [Static WCET Analysis based on Abstract Interpretation and Counting of Elements](https://www.semanticscholar.org/paper/Static-WCET-Analysis-Based-on-Abstract-and-Counting-Bygde/ee5157164d497725c1f42dc6c475a59a87c99957).
+Most ideas behind this analysis are based on Stefan Bydge's PhD thesis [Static WCET Analysis based on Abstract Interpretation and Counting of Elements](https://www.semanticscholar.org/paper/Static-WCET-Analysis-Based-on-Abstract-and-Counting-Bygde/ee5157164d497725c1f42dc6c475a59a87c99957).

 The analysis computes two things for each node in the CFG:
 - the cost of its instructions, i.e. how much one execution of this node costs,